sallee223/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       <kbd><img src="./images/schemaclass1.png"  /></kdb>

-7. Click on the "+ Add" button to the right of "Mixins" in the left panel.
+7. Click on the "+ Add" button to the right of "Field Groups" in the left panel.

     <!---